University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 Now the fun part - lets go ahead and run `chewBACCA` to determine the allelic profiles of the Salmonella enterica genomes:

-This will take ~15 minutes to run - you will see stuff happening in the terminal and it will stop once finihsed.
+This will take ~15 minutes to run - you will see stuff happening in the terminal and it will stop once finished.

 ```bash
 chewBBACA.py AlleleCall -i assembly/ -g db/salmonella_schema -o cgmlst/allele_calling_results